pavlm/oauth2-tier/readme.md

 OAuth2 tier
 ===

 Proxy server for secure access to http backend, with authorization on external OAuth2 servers.
-It's similar to oauth2-proxy project but has some differences:
+It's similar to oauth2-proxy project.

+## Features

 * Several OAuth providers simultaneously can be used (only two for now).
 * Uses amphp v3 asynchronous framework, so quite performant.